evanlinde/prtg_push/README.md

 Turn custom sensor scripts into HTTP Push sensors.

 The scripts themselves are not sensors; they are interfaces for using existing (non-push) sensor scripts as push sensors and creating new push sensors.
+Equivalent scripts are provided here for both bash and powershell.

 Sensor Type                  | Compatible Script
 -----------------------------|--------------------
-HTTP Push Count              | `prtg_push` (with the `-n` option) HTTP Push Data               | `prtg_push`
+HTTP Push Count              | `prtg_push`
+HTTP Push Data               | `prtg_push`
 HTTP Push Data Advanced      | `prtg_push_advanced`
 HTTP IoT Push Data Advanced  | `prtg_push_advanced`

+# Bash Scripts

 These scripts are intended for Linux systems, however they should also work on Unix, macOS, and even Windows (e.g. with Cygwin) as long as the listed dependencies are installed.